neonatura/share_2.x/README.md

 The share library provides the ability to easily establish several standard daemons such as web or email server.
 The daemon uses a combination of specific content, meta file definitions, and shared file data.

+- Dependencies

+You must install the 'gcc-java' package in order to provide the "jni.h" gcc header file.
+To install on linux run 'yum install gcc-java' or 'apt-get install gcc-java'.

+SWIG is optional.
+Pre-built source code has been generated as part of the distritution.
+To install on linux run 'yum install swig' or 'apt-get install swig'.